Lemay, Missouri

 Lemay is an unincorporated community and census-designated place (CDP) in Lemay Township, St. Louis County, Missouri, United States.
 The population was 17,117 at the 2020 census.

 History

-Lemay was named after Francois Lemai, who operated a ferry boat across the Meramec River in the early nineteenth century.
+Lemay was named after Francois Lemai, who operated a ferry boat across the Meramec River in the early 19th century.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.5 sqmi, of which 4.3 sqmi is land and 0.2 sqmi, or 4.19%, is water.